beaker-project/beaker/documentation/user-guide/makefile.rst

    by any of the above namespaces

--  *Examples* example tests that illustrate usage and functionality and are not activly maintained.
+-  *Examples* example tests that illustrate usage and functionality and are not actively maintained.
 This is a good place to experiment when you are getting hang of Beaker or to place simple examples to help others.